anu-v-code/Event_Management_System/README.md

 **Event Management System**

-A Spring Boot application for managing events, attendees, and registrations.
+A Spring Boot application for managing events, attendees, and organizers.
 This project demonstrates the use of **Spring Boot, REST APIs, Maven and Hibernate**.

  Features
 - Create, update, and delete events
-- Manage attendees and registrations
+- Manage attendees and organizers

 ---